Grand Duchy of Baden State Railway: Running and rolling stock

 Composite Coach.
 Built 1878 by Swiss Industrial Company.

 The first two steam locomotives for the Baden State Railways were built by the English locomotive works of Sharp, Roberts and Company and delivered in 1839.
 They were given the names Löwe and Greif (Lion and Griffin).
 As the railway network expanded the size of the fleet grew rapidly.
 When the railways were converted from broad to standard gauge in 1854/55, there were already 66 locomotives, 65 tenders and 1,133 wagons in the fleet.
 At the end of the First World War the vehicle inventory included 915 locomotives, 27,600 goods wagons and 2,500 passenger coaches, of which 106 locomotives, 7,307 goods wagons and 400 passenger coaches had to be given to the victorious powers as reparations in accordance with the Versailles Treaty.
 An overview of Baden's locomotive classes may be found in the List of Baden locomotives and railbuses.

 The Baden State Railways fostered the growth of an indigenous railway vehicle industry in Baden, because they preferred to buy from local firms such as the engineering works of Kessler and Martiensen in Karlsruhe, which later became the Maschinengesellschaft Karlsruhe ('Karlsruhe Engineering Company').
 And two coach manufacturers emerged in Baden in the shape of Waggonfabrik Fuchs founded in Heidelberg in 1862 and Waggonfabrik Rastatt in 1897.
 Some coaches were also purchased by the Swiss Industrial Company.

+In 1849, the Baden State Railways established the Karlsruhe Railway Repair Works as the main workshop for the maintenance of all its rolling stock.
+The plant would employ more than 5,200 people at its peak around the end of World War I.